quantumlib/Stim/glue/stimflow/doc/api.md

         measurement_indices: Defaults to empty.
 Indices of measurements that mediate the flow (that multiply into it as it traverses the circuit).
         center: Defaults to None (unspecified).
 Specifies a 2d coordinate to use in metadata when the flow is completed into a detector.
-Incompatible with obs_key.
+Incompatible with obs_name.
         flags: Defaults to empty.
 Custom information about the flow, that can be used by code operating on chunks for a variety of purposes.
 For example, this could identify the "color" of the flow in a color code.